binaryphile/binaryphile.github.io/_posts/2018-08-04-approach-bash-like-a-developer-part-7-sourcing.md

 Note that the quotation marks are important, but we'll get into those in a later post.

-Also note that the double-dashes are slightly less important, but good practice for safe bash programming.
+Also note that the standalone double-dashes are slightly less important, but good practice for safe bash programming.

 Continue with [part 8] - support library